dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

-﻿# Network Namespace with Internet and Ingress Traffic
+# Network Namespace with Internet and Ingress Traffic

 In this doccumentation, we will cover

  1. Namespace to Bridge Communication
- 2. Namespace to Root Namespace Communication
+ 2. Namespace to Root Namespace Communication via Bridge
  3. Internet Connectivity | ping 8.8.8.8
  4. Access to Namespace from Outside of the network

 ## Egress Packet Flow

-Packet what goes outside.
+Packet what **goes outside** called Egress Traffic.
 Let's say we are doing ping request from the **NS1** to google dns **8.8.8.8**

     ping 8.8.8.8